 Figure 4: Still photographs from iToilet demo video. © iToilet

-The components of PT1 have been improved.
-The existing PT1 was upgraded to PT1+ and the second prototype generation (PT2, two units to be built) using
+The components of PT1 have been improved for PT1+ and for the upcoming second prototype generation (PT2).

-First tests have been done and another round of laboratory tests with PT1+ is foreseen with the improved components.
-The results will be integrated in the
+another round of laboratory tests with PT1+ was carried out with the improved components.

 PT1+ brought a higher level of integraton of different ICT components (behind the rear part of the toilet seat) and more advanced modules, e.g. hand held remote control for improved user interaction.